diarmidmackenzie/sdt-condensed/RMT.md

 - in relationships with a high level of autonomy support, there were fewer negative feelings overall, but those negative feelings that did arise were more easily discussed than were negative feelings in less autonomy-supportive relationships.
 - experiences of autonomy support were associated with each of: the level of autonomy support provided, security of attachment, emotional reliance, and dyadic adjustment (a specific technical measure of "relationship quality")
-- providing autonomy support had a positive impact on the provider's experience of relationship quality and wellbeing - in fact, giving autonomy support seemed to have a stronger impact on a person's wellbeing than receiving it
+- providing autonomy support had a positive impact on the provider's experience of relationship quality and wellbeing - in fact, giving autonomy support seemed to have a stronger impact on a person's wellbeing than receiving it.

 ### Conditional Regard: Turning Basic Psychological Needs Against Each Other